crsndr/EBI-es2-op/README.md

 ## Final consideration

-Ganglia affers, out of the box, monitoring for many metrics related to CPU, disk, network, etc. In this specific case for a DB might be useful to monitor disk IO, CPU, etc while for web servers, transferring fles, etc other than disk IO might be of interest the network activity as well.
+Ganglia affers, out of the box, monitoring for many metrics related to CPU, disk, network, etc. In this specific case for a DB might be useful to monitor disk IO, CPU, etc while for web servers, file transfer, etc other than disk IO might be of interest the network activity as well.
 All the test for the previous cases are available on Ganglia.
-In the case of a software that might open many ports it might be of interest to monitor the number of ports and maybe the nuber of open files.
+In the case of a software that might open many ports it might be of interest to monitor the number of ports and maybe the number of open files.
 For this a custum monitor could be added as Gangla support the implementation of external monitor defined by the user.
-To implement the solution proposed it's enough to install the gmetad that is being provided in the docker image and, in the development machine/container, install gmond with the configuration gmond.conf provided (in practice replicate the configuration of the gmond container provided) and ensure that gmond is started.
+To implement the solution proposed it's enough to run the gmetad docker image as described in the previous steps and, in the development machine/container, install gmond with the configuration gmond.conf provided (in practice replicate the configuration of the gmond container provided) and ensure that gmond is started.